ivangfr/ethereum-springboot-react/README.md

   --rpc --rpcaddr "0.0.0.0" --rpcapi="db,eth,net,web3,personal" --rpccorsdomain "*" --dev
 ```

-> *NOTE*
-> Run the command below if you want to enter in the Geth’s interactive JavaScript console inside Docker container.
-It provides
+> **Note 1.** Run the command below if you want to enter in the Geth’s interactive JavaScript console inside Docker
-> a lot of features such as: create an wallet, check waller balance, transfer ether from one address to another, etc. I won't
+container.
+It provides a lot of features such as: create an wallet, check waller balance, transfer ether from one
-> focus on it because I decided to implement such features in `ethereum-api` using `Web3j`.
+address to another, etc. I won't focus on it because I decided to implement such features in `ethereum-api` using
+`Web3j`.
 > ```
 > docker exec -it ethereum geth attach ipc:/tmp/geth.ipc
+> ```
+> **Note 2.** To stop the container run
+> ```
+> docker rm -fv ethereum
 > ```

 - Run the following script.
 It will compile Solidity `SoccerManager` code, `solidity/SoccerManager.sol`.
 When the